Genericity for non-wandering surface flows: Topologically stability

-\begin{corollary} Let $v$ be a non-wandering continuous flow on the sphere $\S^2$.
-Then $v$ is topologically stable in $\chi^0_{\mathrm{nw}}$ if and only if $v$ consists of two centers and other periodic points. \end{corollary}
+\begin{proposition} Let $v$ be a non-wandering continuous flow on the sphere $\S^2$ (resp. the projective plane $\mathbb{P}^2$).
+Then $v$ is topologically stable in $\chi^0_{\mathrm{nw}}$ if and only if $v$ consists of two centers (resp. one center) and periodic points. \end{proposition}

-\begin{proof} Suppose that $v$ consists of two centers and other periodic points.
+\begin{proof} Suppose that $v$ consists of two centers (resp. one center) and periodic points.
 Taking any small perturbation, let $v'$ be the resulting non-wandering flow.
 Then $\mathop{\mathrm{Per}}(v')$ is not empty and so we can easily construct a semi-conjugacy, by collapsing non-periodic orbits into centers.
 Conversely, suppose that $v$ is topologically stable in $\chi^0_{\mathrm{nw}}$.
-Then Theorem \ref{prop04} implies $v$ is regular and has no heteroclinic connections.
-By Theorem 2.3 \cite{Y}, we have $\overline{\mathop{\mathrm{Per}}(v)} = M$.
-Suppose there are saddles.
-Then there is a connected component $A$ of $\mathop{\mathrm{Per}}(v)$ one of the whose boundaries is a figure eight saddle connection $C$ with a saddle $x$.
-By any small perturbation, replace countably many periodic orbits $O'_n$ in $A$ converging $x$ with homoclinic $2$-saddle connections $\{ x_n \} \sqcup O_n$ (where $O_n := O'_n - \{ x_n\}$) such that the $\omega$-limit set (resp. $\alpha$-limit set) of $O_n$ is $x_n$.
-Then $(x_n)$ converges to $x$.
-Note that there is no orbit-preserving continuous surjection from a periodic orbit to a homoclinic saddle connection.
-Since $\mathop{\mathrm{Sing}}(v)$ is finite, for any semi-conjugacy $h$, there is $k \in \mathbb{Z}_{>0}$ such that $h(x_k) = x$.
-However, this is impossible because $\partial A$ containing $x$ is a figure eight saddle connection $C$ and there are no orbit-preserving continuous surjections $\{ x_k \} \sqcup O_k \to C$.
-Thus there are no saddle points and so each singularity is a center.
-Poincar\'e-Hopf theorem implies that the singularities are just two centers.
-This implies that $v$ consists of two centers and other periodic points. \end{proof}
+Lemma \ref{lem3.3} implies that $\mathop{\mathrm{Sing}}(v)$ consists of finitely many centers.
+Poincar\'e-Hopf theorem implies that the singular points are just two centers (resp. one center).
+This implies that $v$ consists of two centers (resp. one center) and periodic points. \end{proof}